Joachimites: Beliefs of Joachim

 Joachim of Fiore believed in a historicist interpretation of eschatology, and mysticism.
 Joachim's works divide history into three ages.
 The first age was of the Father.
 The age of the Father was the age of the Old Covenant.
 The second age was of the Son and therefore the world of Christianity.
 The third and final age would be that of the Holy Spirit.
-In this new age an "Eternal Gospel" would be revealed "fulfilling" and replacing the organized church.
+In this new age an "Eternal Gospel" would be revealed as "fulfilling" and replacing the organized church.
 After that society would be realigned on an egalitarian and utopian monastic base.
 The first age is said to have been of forty-two generations.
 The second age would also be of 42 generations.
 Joachim seemed to suggest the Christian era would end in 1260 with the coming of the Anti-Christ.
-After that a utopian age would arrive.
-Joachim believed that the end could come at any moment, Joachim believed in the New Testament emphasis on the imminence of the end.
+After that, a utopian age would arrive.
+Joachim believed that the end could come at any moment, believing in the New Testament emphasis on the imminence of the end.

 The main reason of Joachim was that history forms an image of its creator, and because the creator has three persons, history should be seen in three ages.
-Joachim also said that there were two great dispensations, which were the Old Testament and the New testament.
+Joachim also said that there were two great dispensations, which were the Old Testament and the New Testament.

 Joachim believed that the Jews were the elect people of God during the Old Testament, he believed that during the "first seal" of the Old Testament the Jews endured oppression by the Egyptians, in the "second seal" they battled against the Canaanites and established their royal power and priesthood in Jerusalem.
-During the third seal the kingdom of the Hebrews was divided into many tribes, in the fourth seal Israel paid a price for its sins and was conquered by the Assyrians, in the fifth seal the Chaldeans took Jerusalem and under the sixth seal the Jews suffered captivity in Babylon and in the seventh seal the Temple was rebuild and the Jews had a time of peace until the Greeks came, which caused an end to the Old Covenant, and the era of the Father came to an end.
+During the third seal, the kingdom of the Hebrews was divided into many tribes, in the fourth seal Israel paid a price for its sins and was conquered by the Assyrians, in the fifth seal the Chaldeans took Jerusalem and under the sixth seal the Jews suffered captivity in Babylon and in the seventh seal the Temple was rebuilt and the Jews had a time of peace until the Greeks came, which caused an end to the Old Covenant, and the era of the Father came to an end.